75. This Trial of Mine

 I then read this in God’s words: “Job did not talk of trades with God, and made no requests or demands of God.
 His praising of God’s name was because of the great power and authority of God in ruling all things, and it was not dependent on whether he gained blessings or was struck by disaster.
 He believed that regardless of whether God blesses people or brings disaster upon them, God’s power and authority will not change, and thus, regardless of a person’s circumstances, God’s name should be praised.
 That man is blessed by God is because of God’s sovereignty, and when disaster befalls man, so, too, it is because of God’s sovereignty.
 God’s power and authority rule over and arrange everything about man; the vagaries of man’s fortune are the manifestation of God’s power and authority, and regardless of one’s viewpoint, God’s name should be praised.
 This is what Job experienced and came to know during the years of his life.
 All of Job’s thoughts and actions reached the ears of God and arrived before God, and were seen as important by God.
 God cherished this knowledge of Job, and treasured Job for having such a heart.
 This heart awaited God’s command always, and in all places, and no matter what the time or place it welcomed whatever befell him.
 Job made no demands of God.
 What he demanded of himself was to wait for, accept, face, and obey all of the arrangements that came from God; Job believed this to be his duty, and it was precisely what was wanted by God” (“God’s Work, God’s Disposition, and God Himself II” in The Word Appears in the Flesh).
 I felt so moved as I contemplated God’s words.
 I thought, “God is the Creator.
 God can bestow grace and blessings on us, and He can judge, chastise, trial and refine us.
 Couldn’t God give us trials just because He loves us?”
 I thought of Job.
 God bestowed great wealth on him and he thanked and praised God, but he didn’t covet material wealth.
 When God took everything from him, he could still extol God’s name through his trial, saying, “Shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:10).
 Job knew that everything he had came from God and that God was righteous, whether God gave to him or took things away.
 Job’s faith in God was not tainted by personal motives and he gave no thought to whether he’d be blessed or meet with disaster.
 He didn’t complain no matter what God did.
 He was able to take his place as a created being to worship and submit to God.
 Seeing Job’s humanity and reason, I really felt ashamed.
 I looked at everything I had.
 God had given it all to me, even my very breath.
 But I hadn’t been grateful at all, instead blaming God when I got sick.
 I had no conscience or reason whatsoever!
 I believed in God but didn’t know Him, and I didn’t know my proper place before Him or how I should submit to the Creator.
 Believing in God with my notions, imaginings, and my ideas about making deals, I complained to God and resisted Him in the face of trials.
 Even so, I always wanted blessings and grace from God, and wanted to get into God’s kingdom.
 I truly knew no shame!
 I saw that, even if I died right then, it would be God’s righteousness for my rebelliousness and corruption.
 I found the path of practice in the experiences of Job.
 No matter how long I would be sick for, or whether I got better or not, I wished only to submit to God’s rule and arrangements.
 This was the reason I should have as a created being.
 This thought brought me a great sense of release.

-These last two years have flown by, but whenever I think back to those ten months when I was sick, it feels like it happened only yesterday.
+It’s been almost 2 years since then, but whenever I think back to those ten months when I was sick, it feels like it happened only yesterday.
 Though my flesh suffered a little, I came to understand my motivation for blessings and my mistaken views on what to pursue.
 I know now that I have to pursue the truth and seek to obey God in my faith.
 Whether I am blessed or I meet with disaster, I must always submit to God’s orchestrations, rule, and arrangements.
 This is the sense of reason a created being should possess.
 I could never have gained all this if everything in life had gone smoothly.
 This is the wealth of life God has given me.
 Thank Almighty God!